cyber-carpentry/group6/README.md

 ### Method 1: Snakemake with Docker Images
 0. This method requires Docker(https://www.docker.com/) and Singularity (https://sylabs.io/docs/) to be installed on your machine
 1. SNAKEMAKE STUFF DOCKER?
 REQUIRED?
 ALSO snakefile need to have better file pointers
-2. Run snakemake in the github directory in the main directory (PATH TO GITHUB REPOSITORY/group6/)
+2. Run snakemake using "snakemake" in the command line
+  * This command should be run in the main github directory (PATH TO GITHUB REPOSITORY/group6/)
-  * There will be a snakefile in this directory
+  * There will be a file called snakefile in this directory
-  * The command is "snakemake" in the command line
 3. Completed, file should appear in SAY WHERE FILES APPEAR

 ### Method 2: Build Docker Image
 0. This method requires Docker(https://www.docker.com/) to be installed on your machine
 1. build docker image "docker build -t flood_pred ."
-2.
+* This command should be run in the main github directory (PATH TO GITHUB REPOSITORY/group6/)
+* There will be a file called dockerfile in this directory
+2. Run the docker image using "docker run -v PATH TO GITHUB REPOSITORY/group6:/group6 flood_pred"
+3. Completed, files should appear in SAY WHERE FILES APPEAR

+### Method 3: Creating and Running Manually

   * Run snakemake easy or hard
   * Build your own docker and run it combined (images and run them)
   * Commands follow those (inputs and outputs) complete process